technogise/rn-background-queue-processor/README.md

     Worker class is a singleton class.
 In this class, user can add multiple queues using `addQueue(queue)` and process queues using `process()`

-### Upcoming in Next Release:

-In the next version of React Native Queue Processor, we plan to add following features:

-- Background Persistent queue processing
-- Retry job on fail
-- Multiple queues for different kind of jobs like separate for API calls, separate for File uploading, separate for Emails, etc.
-- Examples showing database integration with other databases like Realm

 Made with :heart: from [Technogise](https://technogise.com/)

 You can explore our other works on [GitHub](https://github.com/technogise/)